Unity Mediation Table

 pod init

-- Add the following entries to the generated Podfile by running the following command at the root of the exported project:
+1. Add the following entries to the generated Podfile by running the following command:

 pod install --repo-update